 'Of' is the output drive to which files are cloned i.e./dev/sdb1.

 It's simple right but again I warn you to use the syntax properly as it can also delete your HDD.

 cat command has a number of functions i.e. it can be used to create files, you can use it to read files, or can also combine 2 files (read article HERE) but it can also be used to clone/backup a complete drive.
 Though dd is a great command which has a number of options, cat command fares better when it comes to speed & performance.

 and, /dev/sdb1 is the output drive.

-Both of these commands can accomplish the task i.e. to take backup/clone whole drive.
-Its upto your personal preference which one to choose from.
-In my future posts I will try to discuss some other backup/cloning solutions.
+Both of these commands can accomplish the task i.e. to take backup/clone the whole drive.
+It's up to your personal preference which one to choose from.
+In my future posts, I will try to discuss some other backup/cloning solutions.

-So this was our tutorial on for cloning disks using dd & cat commands.
+So this was our tutorial how to use CAT & DD command in Linux to Clone Disks.
 If having any queries/suggestions, do mention them below & I will surely address them.
 ADIOS !!!